apecloud/kubeblocks-labs/iximiuz/kubeblocks-301-ea1046bf/index.md

 Welcome to the **third chapter** of our **KubeBlocks** tutorial series!

 In this tutorial, we’ll focus on **backup & restore** — a crucial component of **Operator Capability Level 3**, which emphasizes **full lifecycle management** of databases on Kubernetes.
 We’ll now address why backups and restores are **vital for production environments**, how to create them with **minimal downtime**, and how to safely and quickly recover data when needed.

+👋 If you find KubeBlocks helpful, please consider giving us a star ⭐️ on our [GitHub repository](https://github.com/apecloud/kubeblocks).
+Every star motivates us to make KubeBlocks even better!

 ::image-box
 ---